dylanjones784/Markdown-Guide/BestPractiseGuide.md

 # Open API Specification
 The Open API Initiative was created by industry experts who recognised the need of standardising how APIs are described, and that having a language-agnostic interface allows for both humans and computers to discover and understand the full capabilities of an API without access to the source code.
 Although some aspects of this guide have taken influence from the Open API initiative, it requires developers to adhere to a stricter framework and set of standards that it must contain for it to be considered Open API adherent.
-To find out more on the specification, visit <hyperlink https://spec.openapis.org/oas/latest.html>
+To find out more on the specification, visit [spec.openapis.org/oas/latest.html](https://spec.openapis.org/oas/latest.html)